ahmedayman9/Connect-4-Project-/README.md

 ## Rules :

-* Each player takes a turn placing his character `X or O` into one of the nine squares.
+* Each player takes a turn placing his character `X` into one of the 42 squares.
 * A player cannot place his symbol in a square that is already occupied by a symbol.
 * The game ends when a player creates a winning combination of his symbols or when there are no empty squares remaining.
 * Winning combination is defined as Four horizontally adjacent, Four vertically adjacent, or Four diagonally adjacent symbols.
-* If neither player creates a winning combination when all Sixteen squares are occupied, the game is a draw, often referred to as a `cat game`.
+* If neither player creates a winning combination when all 42 squares are occupied, the game is a draw, often referred to as a `cat game`.

 * * *